 Some people work best in a very structured environment that is uncluttered and ordered.
 Others work best when there is lots of colour and need things to be visible to remind them of what is ongoing.

-What would happen if you figured out what worked best for you and let go of the shoulds?
+What would happen if you figured out what worked best for you and let go of the expectations?

 Finding your way